 Every Individual who is eligible to receive Medicare can start truly benefiting from all parts of Medicare whether they know it or not.

-- Part A can really protect individuals from running into problems trying to pay for hospital bills that could really add up if an individual has to stay in a hospital for a prolonged amount of time.
+- Part A can protect individuals from running into problems trying to pay for hospital bills that could really add up if an individual has to stay in a hospital for a prolonged amount of time.

-- Part B truly helps individuals who want to continue to get checkups and doctor visits to make sure they do not have to be bedridden for an extended period of the time if ailments are found that may need to be treated.
+- Part B helps individuals who want to continue to get checkups and doctor visits to make sure they do not have to be bedridden for an extended period of the time if ailments are found that may need to be treated.
 This plan really helps cut the cost of these simple doctor visits without Part B medical costs could be significantly high.

 - Medicare Advantage or Part C is an amazing plan that utilizes all of the plans into one big super plan where individuals can receive all Medicare Plans with just one insurance provider that has limits as to how much they can charge individuals.